GenomicsAotearoa/Imputation-workshop/Tutorial/Syllabus_Practical_1.md

 ```

 A PCA plot can give us an idea of how closely related the reference and target animals are.
 I have already generated the PCs using the full genome (rather than the single chromosome used in this example) and this was done using the "eigen" command run on the genomic relationship matrix.
-This code will be made available on the github site if you are interested in working through it independently.

-The "PlotColour" column has been set for different colours based on breed, with WGS animals a different colour, based on either "NZ" or "Other" as the country that provided the WGS.
+The "PlotColour" column has been set for different colours based on breed, with WGS animals a different colour, based on either "NZ" or "Other" as the country that provided the WGS, and LPChoose or Randomly selected animals different colours.
 ```
 par(bg = "gray") # set a gray background so you can see the colours more clearly plot(infoFile$PC1,infoFile$PC2,pch=19,col=as.character(infoFile$PlotColour),xlab="PC1",ylab="PC2")